lecunhad/Udacity_Project_2/README.md

 Retrain the model using others classifiers to improve the accuracy.

-Use [GridSearchCV](https://scikit-learn.org/stable/modules/grid_search.html), a cross validation technique for tuning your model.
+Use more parameters on [GridSearchCV](https://scikit-learn.org/stable/modules/grid_search.html), for tuning your model.

 Balance the data of the database